ABHModels/ziji/README.md

 ## Project Overview

 `ziji` simulates the X-ray spectra of black hole X-ray binaries, incorporating the effects of returning radiation.
 It uses a disk+corona model, considering both thermal disk and reflection components.
-The model assumes a lamppost corona in Kerr spacetime and improves upon previous calculations by self-consistently determining the ionization parameter at each radial coordinate of the disk, resulting in more realistic reflection spectra (Temurbek et al., 2024, [link](https://iopscience.iop.org/article/10.3847/1538-4357/ad303b); Temurbek et al., 2024, [link](https://arxiv.org/abs/2406.01226)).
+The model assumes a lamppost corona in Kerr spacetime and improves upon previous calculations by self-consistently determining the ionization parameter at each radial coordinate of the disk, resulting in more realistic reflection spectra.

+References:

+[1] _Toward More Accurate Synthetic Reflection Spectra: Improving the Calculations of Returning Radiation_, Mirzaev et al., [Astrophys.J.
+965 (2024](https://iopscience.iop.org/article/10.3847/1538-4357/ad303b)
+[2] _ZIJI: a model to calculate X-ray spectra of black hole X-ray binaries_, Mirzaev et al., [2406.01226](https://arxiv.org/abs/2406.01226)).

 ## Features